gurmitteotia/guflow/README.md

 ### Example 1
-Following example starts two parallel branches which later joins to execute the workflow in a single branch.
+Following example starts two parallel branches which later join to execute the workflow in a single branch.

 ```cs
         BookFlight          BookHotel